 Of course, the PageRank value depends on the damping factor d.
 We first state results that are independent of different values of d, and then we present the differences.

-Figure 5: PageRank of concepts.
-Concepts are sorted by PageRank.
+Figure 6: PageRank of nodes.
+Nodes are sorted by PageRank.
 The triangles with "1/5" in between below the legend can be disregarded.